philsstein/hanabIRC/README.txt

 - add !replace command to replace people in-game
 - add actual rules text
 - make sure when a player leaves, they do not still get PMs.
+- remove redundant need to specify player name in !hint command.